slackapi/bolt-js/docs/_future/create_new_app.md

 To create the app, you'll run the following command:
 ```
-slack create my-app -t slack-samples/bolt-js-take-your-time -b future
+slack create my-app -t slack-samples/bolt-js-request-time-off
 ```
 This command creates an app through the CLI using a template.
-In this case, it's using the Time Off Request application which can be found [here](https://github.com/slackapi/bolt-js-getting-started-app).
+In this case, it's using the Bolt JS Request Time Off application which can be found [here](https://github.com/slack-samples/bolt-js-request-time-off).

 The application will take a few moments to set up.
 Once the app is successfully created, you should see a message like this:
 ```